I-485 Adjustment of Status FAQ

 Is there a priority to issue green cards for certain categories of foreign nationals?

 High skilled tech workers are given some preferences by the State Department.
 Members of professions holding advanced degrees, plus what is considered “skilled workers” under the State Department’s third tier.
-You can also check USCIS website regarding employment-based preferences and family-based preferences details.
+You can also check the USCIS website regarding employment-based preferences and family-based preferences details.

 Who topped the list for the State Department’s Bureau of Consular Affairs 2021 Diversity Immigrant Visa Program?